Margaritifer Sinus quadrangle: Craters

 Impact craters generally have a rim with ejecta around them, in contrast volcanic craters usually do not have a rim or ejecta deposits.
 As craters get larger (greater than 10 km in diameter) they usually have a central peak.
 The peak is caused by a rebound of the crater floor following the impact.
 Sometimes craters will display layers.
 Craters can show us what lies deep under the surface.

-In December 2011, Opportunity Rover discovered a vein of gypsum sticking out of the soil along the rim of Endeavour crater..
+In December 2011, Opportunity Rover discovered a vein of gypsum sticking out of the soil along the rim of Endeavour crater.
 Tests confirmed that it contained calcium, sulfur, and water.
 The mineral gypsum is the best match for the data.
 It likely formed from mineral rich water moving through a crack in the rock.
-The vein, called "Homestake," is in Mars' Meridiani plain.
+The vein, called "Homestake", is in Mars' Meridiani plain.
 It could have been produced in conditions more neutral than the harshly acidic conditions indicated by the other sulfate deposits; hence this environment may have been more hospitable for a large variety of living organisms.
 Homestake is in a zone where the sulfate-rich sedimentary bedrock of the plains meets older, volcanic bedrock exposed at the rim of Endeavour crater.

 Unnamed channels

 There is enormous evidence that water once flowed in river valleys on Mars.
-Images of curved channels have been seen in images from Mars spacecraft dating back to the early seventies with the Mariner 9 orbiter.
+Images of curved channels have been seen in images from Mars spacecraft dating back to the early 1970s with the Mariner 9 orbiter.
 Indeed, a study published in June 2017, calculated that the volume of water needed to carve all the channels on Mars was even larger than the proposed ocean that the planet may have had.
 Water was probably recycled many times from the ocean to rainfall around Mars.